Article

 Customer service training videos

 Customer service training videos can teach your team new processes and reinforce important concepts.
 These videos don’t need to be dull instructionals that remind you of high school science class—there’s plenty of engaging content to choose from.
-Start with customer service-focused TEDx Talks or other similar videos to start your virtual learning experience.
+Consider using customer service-focused TEDx Talks or other similar videos to start your virtual learning experience.

 Frequently asked questions